KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-edp-3.10.md

 :::

 :::important
 The Tekton Dashboard is no longer supported in version 3.10.
-For more information, refer to the [Post-Upgrade Steps](#post-upgrade-steps) section.
+For more information, refer to the [Tekton Dashboard](#tekton-dashboard) section.
 :::

 1. Update Custom Resource Definitions (CRDs).
 Run the following command to apply all necessary CRDs to the cluster: